bewam/firefox-imageToTab/README.md

-#image to tab
+#Image to tab
-a addon to open a image in a new tab.
+An addon to open a image in a new tab.

-#install
+#INSTALL

 __requirements__